Billy's research is broadly broken down into 2 main themes: energy and manufacturing.

 Within manufacturing, most of his work focuses on additive manufacturing, specifically direct metal laser sintering, but with interests in advanced manufacturing techniques such as electrospinning, electrophoretic deposition and electrochemical deposition.

-Check out our group website: Electrochemical Science and Engineering which is in partnership with Professor Nigel Brandon, Professor Ricardo Martinez-Botas, Dr. Vladimir Yufit and Dr. Gregory Offer.
+Check out our group website: Electrochemical Science and Engineering which is in partnership with Professor Nigel Brandon, Dr. Greg Offer, Professor Ricardo Martinez-Botas, Dr. Vladimir Yufit, Dr. Sam Cooper and Dr. Monica Marinescu.

 A list of all of Billy's papers can be found on his Google scholar page.